jeremyButtler/freezeTB/README.md

   the command line version of freezeTB do `freezeTB -v`.

-I also included the citations in bibtext format in `freezeTB-citations.bib` and the command line program will also print out both citation formats with `-cite` for freezeTB and `-cite-minimap2` for minimap2.
+I also included the citations in bibtext format in `freezeTB-citations.bib`.
+The command line program will also print out citation with `-cite` for freezeTB and `-cite-minimap2` for minimap2.
 The graphical freezeTB will put citations (freezeTB and if used minimap2) in the log file.